Sierra Leone’s president seeks another term as opponents complain about the economy and unemployment

 A former military head of state, Bio came to power promising to end rampant corruption.
 Analysts say that he invested in improving education in the country and took steps to fight rampant corruption.
 But the weak economy has drawn criticism, with Sierra Leoneans taking to the streets protesting widespread poverty.

-Bio’s opponent, Kamara, is a seasoned politician who has served in various government positions including as foreign minister.
+Bio’s opponent, Kamara, has served in various government positions including as foreign minister.
+On the eve of the election, he sharply criticized the incumbent government and called for voters to support him.

+“We have one chance, the chance to drive away this difficult regime that has put us through suffering in the last five years and added to our misery,” he said in a video message released by his campaign team.

 Saturday’s vote is the country’s fifth presidential election since the end of a brutal 11-year civil war more than two decades ago.